cgruver/okd4-upi-lab-setup/docs/pages/Nginx_Config.md

     systemctl enable nginx
     systemctl start nginx

+### RPM Repository Mirror

 Create directories to hold all of the RPMs:

     mkdir -p /usr/share/nginx/html/repos/{base,centosplus,extras,updates,kvm-common,epel}

-Now, synch the repositories into the directories we just created:  (This will take a while)
+Synch the repositories into the directories we just created:  (This will take a while)

     LOCAL_REPOS="base centosplus extras updates epel kvm-common"
     for REPO in ${LOCAL_REPOS}